-- If you wish to file a disciplinary complaint, please contact the Office of Student Conduct at 541-881-5792. - Disciplinary action shall be prompt, fair, and an impartial investigation/resolution. - Upon notification of the above alleged incidents, the following will occur in accordance with Title IX requirements: - o AVP of Students and Student Conduct Officer receive reports and begin investigation - Staff/Student notification for interviews - AVP of Students and Student Conduct Officer issues Findings - AVP of Students makes determination of responsibility and appropriate outcomes - Student notification of findings
+- If you wish to file a disciplinary complaint, please contact the Office of Student Conduct at 541-881-5792. - Disciplinary action shall be prompt, fair, and an impartial investigation/resolution. - Upon notification of the above alleged incidents, the following will occur in accordance with Title IX requirements: - o Title IX Coordinator receive reports and begin investigation - Staff/Student notification for interviews - o Student Conduct Officer issues Findings based on Title IX Coordinators investigation - Student Conduct Coordinator makes determination of responsibility and appropriate outcomes - Student notification of findings